 Based on the eMarketer report, video advertising expenditure continues to increase as a percentage of digital advertising.
 In 2022, video was responsible for more than 50% of advertising on programmatic media at the beginning of time.

-By 2026, the sum of money U.S. advertisers spend on digital programmatic video will be greater than the amount of television ads on linear channels.
+By 2023, the sum of money U.S. advertisers spend on digital programmatic video will be greater than the amount of television ads on linear channels.
 In the coming years, more than 90% of digital video ad spending will shift to programmatic platforms.

 That means the marketing of outstream videos is expected to grow and develop within the coming years, making it worthwhile to study its advantages.

-The Inventory of Ads has Increased.
+The inventory of ads has increased.

 Outstream ads help publishers increase revenue by expanding their ad inventory without disrupting the user experience.
 Because these ads aren’t exclusive to particular video players, they can include them on different sections of their website pages, thus expanding the range of advertising spots.